AndersonTsai1203/AndersonTsai1203/README.md

 - 👋 Hi, I’m @AndersonTsai1203
 - 👀 I’m interested in video games, problem solving and learning programming language
-- 🌱 Currently graduate from Computer Science at UNSW Sydney
+- 🌱 Currently graduate from Bachelor of Computer Science at UNSW Sydney
 - 📫 How to reach me via tsai.anderson1203@gmail.com

 <!---